 Taking a tolerance break will hopefully allow your body to get higher off of smaller amounts of weed, which saves you a lot of money, and will help you feel the product like you used to.

 Marijuana isn’t known to be as highly physically addictive as many other types of substances.
 However, substances affect everyone differently.
-This means that while you may really like smoking weed, you should still be able to give it a break and not fiend for it like a smoker fiends for nicotine, or an alcoholic needs his whiskey.
+This means that while you may really like smoking weed, you should still be able to give it a break and not crave it like a smoker fiends for nicotine, or an alcoholic needs his whiskey.
 However, you may be psychologically dependent on cannabis, meaning that it may be a hard path to go down.

 Taking a tolerance break is your conscious decision, and you can choose how you do it, and for how long.
 Most smokers just stop using cannabis for a few days and then start up again.
 Others stop smoking and completely clear their bodies of any traces of cannabinoids by performing a THC cleanse.